pesterhazy/presumably/posts/cljs-repl.md

 After the "Opening URL http://localhost:9500" line, Figwheel will attempt to start a browser pointed at the local URL, which make take a few seconds.
 If this step fails, you can open the URL manually in a browser of you choice (Chrome, Firefox and Safari should all work).
 Although it's possible to open the URL in multiple browsers or tabs at once, at the beginning it's best to make sure only one tab opening the URL is open at the same time.

-Now Figwheel gives you two cool ways of getting changes into your browsers.
+Now Figwheel gives you two exciting ways of getting changes into your browsers without hitting the reload button in your browser.
 The first way is to change the source file and to save it.
-You could open src/playground/core.cljs in your favoire editor and change the hello-world.
+You could open src/playground/core.cljs in your favorite editor and change the hello-world.
 Or you could do it in an unnecessarily complicated way:

 ```
 $ cat > rocks.patch